W-inds

 W-inds (ウィンズ, Uinzu) is a Japanese pop boy band managed by Vision Factory and signed to the Pony Canyon label since 2000.
 The group consists of Ryohei Chiba and Keita Tachibana; Ryuichi Ogata left the group in 2020.
 Tachibana is the lead singer of the group, while Chiba and Ogata provide backing vocals and rap.

 W-inds released their debut single, "Forever Memories", in 2001.
 They were named "Best New Artists" at the Japan Cable Awards and Japan Record Awards for the release of "Paradox."
 In addition to selling 5 million copies of CDs in Japan, W-inds has earned numerous awards and accolades from China, Hong Kong, and South Korea.

 History

 Pre-debut

 In 2000, Keita Tachibana from Fukuoka passed the Starlight Auditions hosted by Vision Factory and was signed onto their label.
 In the same year, Ryohei Chiba and Ryuichi Ogata, who attended the same dance school in Sapporo, passed dance auditions to join the group.
 The three moved to Tokyo to live together, and in November, began street performances in Yoyogi Park and Shibuya to promote their activities.
-Prior to their major label debut in 2001, approximately 8,000 people came to watch.